dapr/docs/daprdocs/content/en/developing-applications/building-blocks/cryptography/cryptography-overview.md

 - Enables better audit logging to monitor when operations are performed with keys in a vault.

 {{% alert title="Note" color="primary" %}}
-While both HTTP and gRPC are supported in the alpha release, using the SDKs with gRPC is the recommended approach for high-level cryptography.
+While both HTTP and gRPC are supported in the alpha release, using the SDKs with gRPC is the recommended approach for cryptography.
 {{% /alert %}}

 ## Features

-### Abstraction layer
+### Cryptographic components

 Similar to how Dapr offers an abstraction on top of secret stores, Dapr offers an abstraction layer on top of key management services or vaults (for the rest of this document referred to as "vaults").